AlejandroLoraG/luke-poc/README.md

 ### **Prerequisites**
 - Python 3.10+
 - Docker and Docker Compose
-- Google API key for Gemini (included in code for PoC)
+- Google API key for Gemini (see setup instructions below)

 ### **1. Clone and Setup**
 ```bash